mwolak07/HackFRee-2017/README.md

-2017 HackFRee district hackathon project in C++
+# 2017 HackFRee district hackathon project

+Overview: Text based story game made in C++.

 Description:
-	- Text based story taking user inputs and allowing for various outcomes
+- Story written to be played through with various outcomes.
+- User inputs and text output used to communicate with the user through the command line.

 Team:
 Mateusz Wolak, Rohan Gupta, Grace Loftus, Ashni Kapadia